CeejayZSmith/io.onelastclick.projectsettings/README.md

-# OneFinalClick — Project Settings
+# OneLastClick — Project Settings

 A small lightweight Unity package that lets you store `ScriptableObject` settings in **Project Settings** instead of the `Assets` folder.